wotakumoe/wotaku/guides/fate.md

 ---
-title: Fate Watch Order
+title: Fate / Type-Moon
-Description: Good Luck!
+customDescription: Deep dive into the world of Type-Moon!
 outline: 1
 ---